mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/ux-multi-channel-apps.md

 ## How Do Mendix Mobile Apps Work?

 With Mendix, users can develop, deploy, test, and manage mobile apps from a single integrated visual development environment that uses the popular [Cordova](https://cordova.apache.org/) framework to provide access to native mobile device features.
-Mobile applications can operate in an online or offline mode, storing data locally and synchronizing with the Mendix server, which provides a complete mBaaS.
+Mobile applications can operate in an online or offline mode, storing data locally and synchronizing with the Mendix Server, which provides a complete mBaaS.

 The Mendix mBaaS provides over-the-air updates that remove the need to redeploy applications to the app stores in order to deploy new or updated functionality.